All Rounder

 Ceramic vs Plastic

 I’m often not a fan of higher heat retention in filter brewing.
 I like ceramic because it absorbs more heat from the water at the beginning, and will start to release heat towards the end which keeps its thermal stability.
 Think of this like a frozen whiskey ball or the flash-chilling technology Nucleus Coffee Tools released to preserve aroma volatile compounds.
 Ceramic is doing a similar thing (but at higher temperatures) because it takes a long time to heat up due to its heavier weight.
 So you are blasting the grounds (directly) with hot water, yet that slurry temperature cools down rapidly once it comes into contact with the ceramic walls.
 Simultaneously, ceramics thermal conductivity is similar to plastic and also loses temperature at much slower speeds when it’s fully heated.
-You will never get a slurry as hot as one in a plastic brewer by the end of your brew cycle with typical methods, but i don’t think coffee excels at the hottest possible temperatures, in fact i’ve found using kettle temperatures around 203-206 degrees (95 celsius), post bloom, to often be the sweet spot for what I like to taste out of a coffee when using ceramic and metal brewers.
+You will never get a slurry as hot as one in a plastic brewer by the end of your brew cycle with typical methods, but i don’t think coffee excels at the hottest possible temperatures, in fact i’ve found using kettle temperatures around 203-206 degrees (95-96.67 Celsius), post bloom, to often be the sweet spot for what I like to taste out of a coffee when using ceramic and metal brewers.
 Of course, this varies with a given brewer, its material, and the amount of water being used.

 For example, on my modded metal brewer, I love a 208 bloom for about two and a half minutes followed by a 203 degree kettle brewing temperature.
-But because we’re working with a ceramic brewer, and I don’t want to bloom that long for this brewer (long blooms don’t work well for most brewers, ime), we need hotter water to heat up the ceramic more to get the slurry to be around, or close to, the same temperature as my metal brewer with a long bloom.
+But because we’re working with a ceramic brewer, and I don’t want to bloom that long for this brewer (long blooms don’t work well for most brewers, in my experience), we need hotter water to heat up the ceramic more to get the slurry to be around, or close to, the same temperature as my metal brewer with a long bloom.
 We could use 210-211 degree water, but then we’d be starting our first post-bloom pour at a much higher temperature, which I personally am not a fan of.
 So, the simplest things to do would be to shorten the bloom time to just 0:35 seconds (compared to the 2:35 I use on the metal brewer) and the hotter post-bloom pour will actually be reduced in temperature from the thick ceramic, which gets us in the ballpark of what we like.
 It also is convenient because going from 208 degrees to 203 degrees would be impossible in a typical kettle in only 35 seconds!
 And if it is possible, you definitely need a more heat-stable kettle…lol!

 Brewing coffee with specific goals in mind always requires sacrifices and trade-offs.
 There are pros and cons to any method, and it takes a skilled brewer to analyze before developing a recipe what they’re after and to asses afterwards what they favored and what they didn’t.
 It can be a constant game of development, if you so choose.
 That’s what makes it fun and also what creates great Brew Masters!